gilch/hissp/docs/tutorial.rst

 Hello World
 ===========

-A Hissp program is made of Python objects composed into tuples which represent the syntax tree structure.
+A Hissp program is made of Python objects in tuples which represent the syntax tree structure.

 >>> hissp_program = (